-- smaller corneal incision
+- a small corneal incision

 - maintaining the anterior chamber with less damage to the corneal endothelium

-- more thorough removal of lens fragments.
+- more thorough removal of lens fragments

-Following uncomplicated cataract extraction alone, vision is improved even if the lens is not replaced.
-This resulted in what has been called “functional vision”.
-Patients can generally navigate without bumping into things but often have difficulty with depth perception and playing with toys.
-Replacement intraocular lenses have been used following cataract removal in humans since the 1950s.
-In our animal patients where glasses or contacts are impractical, the need for intraocular correction is even greater.
+Replacement intraocular lenses have been created which are appropriate for both dogs and cats.
 The refractive power needed is determined by the axial length of the globe, the curvature of the cornea, and the location of the replacement lens within the eye.
 In humans, a lens of 16-18 diopters is generally used; measurements in dog eyes indicates that a lens of 40-43 diopters is required.
-Thus, dogs stand to benefit greatly from use of a replacement intraocular lens.
-Intraocular lenses are most often made of an optical portion of polymethylmethacrylate (PMMA) with flexible haptics to fix the lens within the capsular bag.
-Complications following intraocular lens implantation are uncommon and not usually associated with the presence of the replacement lens itself.
-Evaluations of visual performance, although necessarily subjective, indicate significantly improved vision when a replacement lens is used.
+Intraocular lenses are made of inert materials like polymethylmethacrylate (PMMA) with flexible haptics to stabilize the lens within the capsular bag.
+Complications following intraocular lens implantation are uncommon and not usually the direct result of the replacement lens itself.

-We have a short (approximately 10 minutes) educational videotape about phacoemulsification for cataract extraction.
+We have a short (approximately 10 minutes) educational video about phacoemulsification for cataract extraction.
 The advantages of this procedure are discussed as well as answering the most frequently asked questions about the pre- and post-operative care.
 Footage of an actual cataract surgery filmed through the operating microscope illustrates the technique including implantation of a replacement intraocular lens.
 The narration is designed to be easily understood and may be helpful to clients considering this procedure.
 Please call our office to request a copy.